 Until 2004, groundwater was the sole source of water for the City.
 In June 2004, a \$32 million Surface Water Treatment Facility ("SWTF") began providing Fresno with water treated to drinking water standards.
-A second surface water treatment facility is planned for 2015 in southeast Fresno (currently under construction and due to open in 2018 or 2019) to meet demands anticipated by the growth implicit in the 2025 Fresno General Plan.
-Surface water is used to replace lost groundwater through Fresno's artificial recharge program at the City-owned Leaky Acres and smaller facilities in Southeast Fresno.
+A second SWTF in the Southeast part of Fresno came online in September 2018 and is processing 54 million gallons of surface water daily.
+Surface water is used to replace lost groundwater through Fresno's artificial recharge program at the City-owned Leaky Acres and smaller facilities in Southeast

+Fresno.
 Fresno holds entitlements to surface water from Millerton Lake and Pine Flat Reservoir.
-In 2006, Fresno renewed its contract with the United States Bureau of Reclamation, through the year 2045, which entitles the City to 60,000 acrefeet per year of Class 1 water.
-This water supply has further increased the reliability of Fresno's water supply.
+In 2006, Fresno renewed its contract with the United States Bureau of Reclamation, through the year 2045, which entitles the City to 60,000 acre-feet per year of Class 1 water.
+In 2016, Fresno entered into a revise water conveyance agreement with Fresno Irrigation District for surface water from the Kings River through 2035.
+Confirming these surface water supplies has further increased the reliability of Fresno's water supply.